-Brand consultants love a challenge, which is why, around a year ago, there was somewhat of a furor in our department when a well-known German toilet paper manufacturer called to book a consultation session...
+Brand consultants love a challenge, which is why some time ago, there was somewhat of a furor in our department when a well-known German toilet paper manufacturer called to book a consultation session.

-Our free one-hour consulting sessions focus on a discussion regarding the ambitions of the company in question.
-Based on our experience with other clients and partners, we share our observations of industry trends.
-Next, we discuss how the company can better their branding strategy.
-Together we figure out what problems the client is experiencing and on what issues they can improve.
+Our one-hour consultation sessions focus on a discussion about the ambitions of the company in question.
+Based on our experience with other clients and partners, we share our observations on current and future industry trends.
+Next, we discuss how the company can improve their branding strategy.
+Together, we figure out what problems the client is experiencing, and on what issues they can improve.

-Don’t get me wrong though; there is great value in commodities—billions worth in fact!
+Don’t get me wrong, though; there is great value in commodities—billions in fact!
 After all, everyone needs toothpicks and toilet paper.

 Which brings us right back to our toilet paper consulting session.
-The market is flooded with toilet paper brands (just think of Charmin, Kleenex, Andrex, etc...), so how were we going to make our clients’ brand stand out?
+The market is flooded with toilet paper brands (think Charmin, Kleenex, Andrex, etc...), so how were we going to make our client's brand stand out from the crowd?

-We concluded that consumers inevitably tend to link certain instincts, emotions, and eventually loyalty to specific brands of toilet paper.
-There may be a hundred varieties out there, some with 2-ply rolls, others with cartoon prints, but our gut would always tell us to go for a specific brand.
+When you really get down to the reasoning as to why people prefer one brand over another, it doesn't always make rational sense.
+It's an emotional choice.
+Consumers inevitably tend to link certain instincts, emotions, and ultimately loyalty, to specific brands of toilet paper.
+There may be a hundred varieties out there, some scented, others with pretty prints, but our gut would always tell us to go for a specific brand.

-The obvious solution was that in order to sell one of the most boring products in the world, we would need to create a strong brand that was tangible to consumers without them even needing to hold it in their hands.
-Eye-catching design, catchy slogans, funny commercials – instantly recognizable branding that would immediately differentiate our clients’ products from their competitors.
-We would need to create such a visual identity for this brand of toilet paper, that the toilet rolls themselves would be the least important part of the brand.
-Creative branding would be our clients’ way to escape from selling the product on its own merits, which would be difficult as one roll of toilet paper is basically unrecognizable from another without the packaging (at least to our inexperienced eye).
+The obvious solution was that in order to sell one of the most boring products in the world, we would need to create a really strong brand identity that was tangible to consumers without them even needing to hold it in their hands.
+Think eye-catching design, snappy slogans, witty advertising—instantly recognizable branding that would immediately differentiate our client’s products from their competitors.

-I encourage you to learn from our experience.
-Learn to search for your own unique selling proposition.
-Most importantly, create a brand and sell that brand.
-Using brand guidelines to enforce that brand across all communications channels.
-Create unique attributes, unique promises, unique values – features that only your specific brand can offer.
+So I encourage you to learn from our experience.
+Search for your own unique selling proposition.
+Most importantly, create a brand and sell that brand using brand guidelines to enforce that brand across all communications channels.
+Create unique attributes, unique promises, unique values—characteristics that only your specific brand can offer.

 Most importantly, learn to look for hidden differentiators.
 There will always be factors about a brand not visible to the naked eye such as your customer service, company identity, support services, etc. Your job as brand creator will be to pick and choose the factors that will make your brand strongest.
-Be innovative, and you can create a career-building brand out of a commodity like toilet paper.
+Be bold, and you can create a world-leading brand out of a commodity like toilet paper too.

 Oh, and about our client.
-Thanks to our consulting services, our client was able to roll out an effective marketing strategy and create strong and effective brand guidelines that will help them manage their brand for years to come.
+With our help, they were able to roll out an effective marketing strategy and create strong, consistent brand guidelines that will no doubt help them manage their brand for years to come.